-For additional information regarding the conversion of the Convertible Debt into Series C Preferred Stock and the conversion of Series C Preferred Stock and the conversion of Series C Preferred Stock, see "Prospectus Summary - Conversion of Convertible Debt and Preferred Stock."
+For additional information regarding the conversion of the Convertible Debt into Series C Preferred Stock and the conversion of Series C Preferred Stock into common stock, see "Prospectus Summary - Conversion of Convertible Debt and Preferred Stock."

 For additional information regarding the IFP Acquisition, see "Business - IFP Acquisition".